-The magnitude of the change that is required and the reactions to the Amazon announcement remind us of two quotes.
+The magnitude of the change required and the reactions to the Amazon announcement remind us of two quotes.
 The first is a classic from Margaret Mead; “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”

 The second is from Elon Musk.
-Regardless of your personal opinion of him, his quote is absolutely applicable to healthcare today, “Some people don’t like change, but you need to embrace change if the alternative is disaster.”
+Regardless of your personal opinion of him, his quote is absolutely applicable to healthcare today, “Some people don’t like change, but you need to embrace change if the alternative is a disaster.”